sajjadGG/book-python/basics/control-flow/statements.rst

     # Even

+Checking if value is in range:

 .. code-block:: python
-    :caption: Checking if value is in range

     age = 7